react-native-google-signin/google-signin/README.md

   iosClientId: '<FROM DEVELOPER CONSOLE>', // [iOS] if you want to specify the client ID of type iOS (otherwise, it is taken from GoogleService-Info.plist)
   googleServicePlistPath: '', // [iOS] if you renamed your GoogleService-Info file, new name here, e.g. GoogleService-Info-Staging
   openIdRealm: '', // [iOS] The OpenID2 realm of the home web server.
 This allows Google to include the user's OpenID Identifier in the OpenID Connect ID token.
-  userImageSize: 120, // [iOS] The desired height (and width) of the profile image.
+  profileImageSize: 120, // [iOS] The desired height (and width) of the profile image.
 Defaults to 120px });
 ```